Rate Limiting for Stellar Horizon

 Conclusion

-Stellar Horizon rate limits are dynamic and are not a simple quota or a naive division of available calls across the time period.
-By reading and implementing response headers into your code, you can ensure that you don’t burst over the available dynamic limit in a period of time.
+Stellar Horizon rate limits are dynamic and do not consist of a simple quota or a naive division of available calls across the time period.
+By reading and implementing response headers into your code, you can ensure you don’t burst over the available dynamic limit in a period.

 Useful Resources